Janamsdn/Kony-Segment-Animation-Demo/README.md

 1. Download the project zip file.
 2. Unzip the project to any folder
-3. Launch Kony Visualizer Enterprise version 7.0.
+3. Launch Kony Visualizer Enterprise version 7.3.
-4. Import the project by selecting the SegementAnimation folder.
+4. Import the project by selecting the SegementAnimation.zip.
 5. Build and run the app.

 **To Run This App in Kony Visualizer:**